Hard Truck Apocalypse: Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic, receiving an average of 45 out of 100 over 11 critical reviews.

 Add-ons

 Hard Truck Apocalypse: Rise of the Clans (Ex Machina: meridian 113)

 Rise of the Clans is the official standalone expansion to Hard Truck Apocalypse, also developed by Targem Games.
 It takes place in a post-apocalyptic version of North America.
 The player controls a vagrant who is searching for the mythical city of Edmonton.

-The game reuses a lot of material from Hard Truck Apocalypse; most of the vehicles, weapons, and enemies are the same.
-However, there are four brand new zones and a whole new storyline.
+The game reuses a lot of material from Hard Truck Apocalypse; most of the vehicles, weapons, and enemies are the same, but there are four brand new zones and a whole new storyline.

 Crossout

 The universe of Hard Truck Apocalypse expanded with its spiritual heir, post-apocalyptic free-to-play MMO-action game Crossout, also developed by Targem Games in cooperation with Gaijin Entertainment.

 Crossout is set in 2047 after a mysterious viral epidemic known as the 'Crossout' which has laid waste to most of the population on Earth.
 The road warriors that survived must now battle for precious resources using deadly vehicles crafted from millions of possible permutations (body shape, armor, weapons, support systems and cosmetic enhancements).

 Crossout is available on PC via Steam, PlayStation 4 and Xbox One.